pulumi/pulumi/docs/design/formats.md

 ### Planning and Applying

-There are two actions that can be taken against a NutPack blueprint:
+There are two actions that can be taken against a CocoPack blueprint:

 * `coco plan` turns a blueprint into a *plan*, which is a possibly-incomplete graph, and does not actually mutate any live environment.
 This is essentially a "dry run" of a deployment.
-To create a plan, the NutPack's main entrypoint is called, requiring that its arguments be supplied.
+To create a plan, the CocoPack's main entrypoint is called, requiring that its arguments be supplied.
 The graph may be incomplete if code depends on plan outputs for conditional execution or property values,  resulting in so-called "holes" that will be shown in the plan's output.